ammar-tanwar/bloglearnbay/posts/time-series-forecasting-how-does-it-improve-business-decision-making.md

 Furthermore, a forecast can be enhanced by approaching it from a different angle, using a different method, and using a different tool.

 Therefore, there is a need for comments following the forecast creation.
-The comments' main objective is to enhance and perfect the prognosis for the future.
+The comments main objective is to enhance and perfect the prognosis for the future.

 There are various types of time-series models.
 The following image shows the list of the most widely used types.